-If connection pooling, which is discussed in detail in Chapter 6, is used, and there has been an attempt to log on with a bad UserID or Password, that connection instance will not be usable and that member of the pool will be skipped over in subsequent connection requests.
+If connection pooling is used, and there has been an attempt to log on with a bad UserID or Password, that connection instance will not be usable and that member of the pool will be skipped over in subsequent connection requests.
 An error message will be sent to the server log saying "Logon connection in pool <Pool name> was discarded for User ID <User ID>."
 You should check for messages of this sort during preproduction testing and/or any time performance issues arise.